 Scott Bowron is a Certified Pool Operator (CPO) Instructor and an active instructor with NSPF for 10 years in Canada and US.
 Scott was a facility manager for the City of London for more than 30 years.
 He works with Ontario Parks Association (OPA), as a Spray Pad Course Instructor, on the review committee for the new Ontario Health Regulations for Pools and Spas and speaks on current trends at various conferences nationally and internationally.
 Previously, Scott was on the Model Aquatic Health Code (MAHC) Technical committee, and continues with the Council for Model Aquatic Health Code (CMAHC).
 You can contact Scott with related questions at firstname.lastname@example.org.

 If you are interested to have CPO Certification or Spray Pad Practitioner Course at your facility, we would like to discuss this with you.
-Please contact Scott for the details and quote: email@example.com
+Please contact Scott for the details and to receive a quote: email@example.com